dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

   Identifier

       The Identifier field is one octet and aids in matching responses with requests.
-The Identifier field MUST be changed on each Request packet.
+The Identifier field MUST be changed on each new (non-retransmission) Request packet, and MUST be the same if a Request packet is retransmitted due to a timeout while waiting for a Response.

    Length